Mya Thwin

-Daw Mya Thwin, known as Mother Sayamagyi (မြသွင်, /my/; 12 March 1925 – 28 January 2017) was a Theravada Buddhist meditation teacher who has established centres for vipassana meditation around the world.
+Daw Mya Thwin, known as Mother Sayamagyi (မြသွင်, /my/; 12 March 1925 – 28 January 2017) was a Theravada Buddhist meditation teacher who established centres for vipassana meditation around the world.
 She was a senior disciple of Sayagyi U Ba Khin, a vipassana master, and fulfilled his aspiration to teach Buddhist meditation in the West.

 Life and works

 Mya Thwin was born on 12 March 1925 in Moulmein, British Burma.
-She grew up with her grand parents as her mother died in child birth.
+She grew up with her grandparents as her mother died in childbirth.
 Through her marriage to U Chit Tin she came into contact with Sayagyi U Ba Khin when her husband was transferred to the Accountant General's Office in Rangoon.
 Mya Thwin took her first course in 1953 at the International Meditation Centre (IMC) founded by Sayagyi U Ba Khin to teach meditation to his office staff.
 As her progress was very rapid, Sayagyi U Ba Khin visited her and her husband every day after the course and continued to teach her.
 In May of the same year, in a second 10-day course, she completed her training.
 Sayagyi U Ba Khin then invited the Venerable Webu Sayadaw to the IMC to confirm or correct his teaching.
 The Webu Sayadaw expressed his approval of Mya Thwin's penetration of the Buddha Dhamma by saying Sadhu three times after meeting her.

 After this Mya Thwin was always with Sayagyi U Ba Khin when he taught students, both foreigners and Burmese.
 She became Sayagyi U Ba Khin's foremost disciple and co-teacher at the IMC.
 When the first president of independent Burma Sao Shwe Thaik came to the IMC, she helped him greatly in his progress.
-He told Sayagyi U Ba Khin: “Ma Mya Thwin is not an ordinary disciple”, and he started to address her with the title "Sayama" (Lady teacher) and would pay respects to her before and after he meditated, a very unusual thing to do for such a senior person towards a young lady.
+He told Sayagyi U Ba Khin: "Ma Mya Thwin is not an ordinary disciple", and he started to address her with the title "Sayama" (Lady teacher) and would pay respects to her before and after he meditated, a very unusual thing to do for such a senior person towards a young lady.
 Sayagyi U Ba Khin approved of this and also started addressing her as "Sayama".
-Later the deputy prime minister U Lun Baw, also a devoted meditation student of the IMC, addressed her as “Mother” though she was much younger than him.
+Later the deputy prime minister U Lun Baw, also a devoted meditation student of the IMC, addressed her as "Mother" though she was much younger than him.
 Later her students addressed her as "Mother Sayamagyi".